csc-training/fortran-introduction/slides/03_Arrays_in_fortran.md

   declared at compile time
 - If the sizes of an array depends on the input to program, its memory should be *allocated* at runtime
-    - memory allocation becomes *dynamic*
+    - Memory allocation becomes *dynamic*

 # Dynamic memory allocation